 MANY PROS.
 BE PREPARED.

-The product is made by combining skincare with makeup, so it was created with the purpose of not only covering, but also taking care of the skin.
-It contains key ingredients like: Hyaluronic acid(that deeply hydrates and plumps the skin), Squalane(that deeply moisturizes and replenishes the skin), Ceramides(for strength and protection of the skin barrier), and botanical essences that calm and sooth skin.
+The product is made by combining skincare with makeup, so it was created with the purpose of not only covering but also taking care of the skin.
+It contains key ingredients like Hyaluronic acid (that deeply hydrates and plumps the skin), Squalane (that deeply moisturizes and replenishes the skin), Ceramides (for strength and protection of the skin barrier), and botanical essences that calm and soothe the skin(like rosemary leaf and chamomile flower) .Â

 It brightens, evens, soothes, covers discoloration and imperfections of the skin.